 Clayton M. Christensen

-Professor Christensen holds a B.A. from Brigham Young University and an M.Phil. in applied econometrics from Oxford University where he studied as a Rhodes Scholar.
-He received an MBA and a DBA from the Harvard Business School, where he is currently the Kim B. Clark Professor of Business Administration.
-He is regarded as one of the world's top experts on innovation and growth and was recently recognized as the "World's Most Influential Business Thinker."
+Professor Christensen held a B.A. from Brigham Young University and an M.Phil. in applied econometrics from Oxford University where he studied as a Rhodes Scholar.
+He received an MBA and a DBA from the Harvard Business School, where he was the Kim B. Clark Professor of Business Administration.
+He is regarded as one of the world's top experts on innovation and growth and was recognized as the "World's Most Influential Business Thinker."

 Christensen founded a number of successful companies and organizations which use and apply this theories in various ways: Innosight, a consulting firm helping companies create new growth businesses; Rose Park Advisors, a firm that identifies and invests in disruptive companies; and Clayton Christensen Institute, a non-profit think tank whose mission is to apply his theories to vexing societal problems such as healthcare and education.

 Professor Christensen was born in Salt Lake City, Utah.
-He worked as a missionary for the Church of Jesus Christ of Latter-day Saints in the Republic of Korea from 1971 to 1973 and continues to serve in his church in as many ways as he can.
-He and his wife Christine live in Belmont, MA.
-They are the parents of five children and grandparents to five grandchildren.
+He worked as a missionary for the Church of Jesus Christ of Latter-day Saints in the Republic of Korea from 1971 to 1973 and continued to serve in his church in as many ways as he could.